ollls/zio-tls-http/README.md

 ![alt text](https://github.com/ollls/zio-tls-http/blob/main/Screenshot.jpg?raw=true)

 ## How to run.

+Import https://github.com/ollls/zio-tls-http/blob/main/localhost.cer to keychain on MacOS.
+Click on localhost once imported, find ">Trust", expand it, select always trust.
+On Windows or any othe machine you will need to go thru simular steps.
+You can use any other cert, as long as keystore.jks is seen by the server.

 Please, use docker image to run it or use sbt run.
 To run in docker: